TMHSDigital/DeepSeek-Wrapper/docs/faq.md

 ## Usage

 ### How do I start a new conversation?
 In the web UI, click the "New Chat" button in the sidebar.
-In the API, make a request without specifying a conversation ID to start a new one.
+Programmatically, post to `/chat` with a `user_message` form field to begin a session-backed exchange.

 ### Can I upload files to provide context?
 Yes, you can upload PDF, DOCX, and TXT files using the file upload button next to the input field.
 The content will be processed and included in the context for your next message.